 The Manager uses a reputable, recognised third party to identify companies with past financially material risk incidents and violations, with the understanding that there may be coverage gaps of non-listed company names.
 The Manager provides the Board with an update on investments and ongoing monitoring in the context of adherence to the Responsible Investment Policy.

-NB Private Markets also leverages Neuberger Berman’s broader sustainable investing capabilities and resources, including the firm’s Stewardship and Sustainable Investing Policy, Climate-related Corporate Strategy, proprietary ratings, and data analytics.1
+NB Private Markets also leverages Neuberger Berman’s broader sustainable investing capabilities and resources, including Stewardship and Sustainable Investing policy and climate strategy, proprietary ratings, and data analytics.1

-Neuberger Berman has longstanding experience in responsible investing, considering financially material environmental, social and governance factors as important drivers of long-term investment returns from both an opportunity and a risk mitigation perspective.
+Neuberger Berman has longstanding experience in responsible investing, considering finanically material environmental, social and governance factors as important drivers of long-term investment returns from both an opportunity and a risk mitigation perspective.

 Three Pillars of NBPE’s Responsible Investment Policy and Implementation

-NBPE believes investing responsibly and the incorporation of financially material environmental, social and governance considerations can help inform the assessment of overall investment risk and opportunities, which we include as a standard part of our process.
+NBPE believes investing responsibly and the incorporation of finanically material environmental, social, governance considerations can help inform the assessment of overall investment risk and opportunities, which we include as a standard part of our process.

 1. Avoid

-- Ability to exclude particular companies or whole sectors from the investable universe to meet regulatory requirements and to accommodate client needs.
+- Ability to exclude particular companies or whole sectors from the investable universe to meet regulatory requirements and accomodate client needs.

 - NBPE expects corporations to uphold fundamental responsibilities as defined by the United Nations Global Compact (UNGC) Principles, OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles on Business and Human Rights, in regards to human rights, labour, the environment and anti-corruption.
 The Manager includes a review of related violations and higher risk exposures as a part of its due diligence and monitoring activities.